RJPearson94/terraform-aws-open-next/README.md

 This repo contains modules that let you build single-zone or multi-zone websites.

-As part of v2 of the module, the monolithic [legacy](./modules/legacy) module was broken down into multiple modules to allow for greater configuration and deployment options.
+As part of v2 of the module, the monolithic [legacy](./modules/legacy) module was broken down into multiple modules to allow for additional configuration and deployment options.
 For some workloads, i.e. using open next 1.x or existing workloads, you must use the [legacy](./modules/legacy) module.
-Please see the [README](./modules/legacy/README.md) in that folder for the installation instructions

 If you want to take advantage of some of the new features, such as: